Gordon Ramsay’s Brussel sprouts with pancetta are the perfect go-to recipe for delicious sprouts every time.

 Roughly chop the chestnuts and add them to the pan.
 Grate the lemon zest over the sprouts and chestnuts and squeeze over a little juice.
 Check the seasoning and adjust if necessary.

 Transfer to a warmed serving dish.

-Top tip for making Gordon Ramsay’s Brussels sprouts with pancetta
+Tips for making Gordon Ramsay’s Brussel sprouts with pancetta: